 It was a great time to be working in Brighton and Hove with a forward looking Unitary local authority formed when it split from East Sussex County Council in 1997, gaining city status in 2000 and was proud of its pro public transport strategy.
 This involved a highly successful informal partnership working arrangement with the bus company and saw passenger numbers more than double in the twenty years from the early 1990s, achieved on an already high use of buses resulting in Brighton & Hove proudly boasting the greatest use of buses per head of population of any area outside London.

 In 2010 I wrote and published a book about my time at Brighton & Hove entitled Pride & Joy.
 You can still find copies for sale from online outlets and probably the occasional charity shop.

 I was privileged to be awarded an OBE for services to public transport in 2005, an Honorary MA by the University of Brighton in 2007, appointed a Deputy Lord Lieutenant for East Sussex in 2007 and awarded the ‘Freedom of the City of Brighton & Hove’ in 2013.

 I’m a Fellow of the Chartered Institute of Logistics and Transport and a Patron of the Young Bus Managers’ Network.
 I’m a Trustee of the Foundation for Integrated Transport.

 I hope you enjoy reading my blog as much as I get from writing it and travelling around.
-For 2022 I’m posting new blogs at 06:00 on Sundays, Tuesdays and Thursdays with extras thrown in from time to time on Saturdays and you’re very welcome to become a subscriber to receive these direct to your email address.
+For 2022 I’m posting new blogs at 06:00 on Saturdays, Sundays, Tuesdays and Thursdays and you’re very welcome to become a subscriber to receive these direct to your email address.